-Known also as Rally-O or Rally, this dog sport was developed for the pet dog owner who is not interested in the precision required for traditional competition dog obedience.
-In other words this is the more relaxed version of competition dog obedience.
+Known also as Rally-O or Rally, this dog sport was developed for the pet dog owner who is not interested in the precision required for the traditional competition dog obedience.
+In other words, this is the more relaxed version of competition dog obedience.

 The rally course includes 10 to 20 stations, depending on the level.
 Scoring is not as rigorous as traditional obedience.

 Communication between handler and dog is encouraged and perfect heel position is not required, but there should be a sense of teamwork between the dog and handler.